Pussy

 The word pussy historically refers to cats.

-Pussy (/ˈpʊsi/) is an English noun, adjective, and—in rare instances—verb.
+Pussy (/ˈpʊsi/) is an English noun, adjective, and—occasionally—verb.
 It has several meanings, as slang, as euphemism, and as vulgarity.
 Most commonly, it is used as a noun with the meaning "cat", or "coward" or "weakling".
 In slang, it can mean "vulva", "vagina", or by synecdoche, "sexual intercourse with a woman".
 Because of its multiple senses including both innocent and vulgar connotations, pussy is often the subject of double entendre.
-The etymology of the word is not clear.
+The ultimate etymology of the word is not clear.
 Several different senses of the word have different histories or origins.
 The earliest records of pussy are in the 19th century, meaning something fluffy.

 Etymology

 The noun pussy meaning "cat" comes from the Modern English word puss, a conventional name or term of address for a cat.
 Cognates are common to several Germanic languages, including Dutch poes and Middle Low German pūse, which are also used to call a cat.
 The word puss is attested in English as early as 1533.
 Earlier etymology is uncertain, but similar words exist in other European languages, including Lithuanian puižė and Irish puisín, both traditional calls to attract a cat.

 The words puss and derived forms pussy and pusscat were extended to refer to girls or women by the seventeenth century.
 This sense of pussy was used to refer specifically to genitalia by the eighteenth century, and from there further extended to refer to sexual intercourse involving a woman by the twentieth century.
 Webster's Third International Dictionary suggests that pussy in the sense of "vulva" may be connected to Old Norse pūss and Old English pusa, meaning 'pocket' or 'purse'.

 Meanings of the verb relate to the common noun senses, including "to act like a cat", "to act like a coward", or "to have sex with a woman".
 Adjective meanings are likewise related to the noun.